Denver Bike Trails

 Morrison: This cute little town has cafes, coffee shops, ice cream stores, galleries and fine restaurants, all at the base of unusual geologic rock outcroppings.
 Bear Creek flows through the edge of the town.

 Red Rocks Park & Amphitheatre: Bear Creek Bike Path connects to Red Rocks, offering an opportunity to bike around 70 million year old red rock outcropping, some rising 300 feet high.
-Bikers share the road with cars in the park and it is a steep incline from Morrison to the amphitheatre, but the views are incredible.
+Bikers share the road with cars in the park and it is a steep incline from Morrison to the amphitheater, but the views are incredible.